Japan-Digital-Archives/JDA-scripts/kahoku/readme.md

 ```
 http://kahoku-archive.shinrokuden.irides.tohoku.ac.jp/webapi/oaipmh?verb=ListRecords&metadataPrefix=sdn&set=IMAGE&resumptionToken=5xum7v4o7-1B1JcK6WfGFg
 ```
-Importantly, these resumption tokens act as unique identifiers for requests previously made (and thus items procssed and downloaded).
-Each time a request is made, the resumptionToken is stored in the `\.previous_resumption_token` file (untracked).
-When another request is made, the scrapper will pickup where it last left off. **Thus, to start scrapping from the beginning of the archive, erase `\previous_resumption_token`.** A JSON response to the request is stored in `[resumption token will be here].json`
+Importantly, these resumption tokens act as unique identifiers for requests previously made (and thus items processed and downloaded).
+Each time a request is made, the resumptionToken is stored in the `output/[TYPE]_output/.previous_resumption_token` file (untracked).
+When another request is made, the scrapper will pick up where it last left off. **Thus, to start scrapping from the beginning of the archive, erase `output/[TYPE]_output/.previous_resumption_token`.**

 When the scrapper reaches the last of the requests' items the response no longer includes a `resumptionToken` and will instead create a file called `final-[datetime].json`.
 Unfortunately, because the that response yields no unique identifier, files scraped from the last call need to be de-duplicated.

-### De-deduplication
+### De-duplication
 The final response page is not given a `resumptionToken`.
-I have assumed that this page's items can change, namely, that new items can be added.
-As such, the files in `final-[datetime].json` are need to be de-duped.
+I have assumed that only this page's items can change, namely, that new items can be added over time.
+As such, the files in `final-[datetime].json` need to be de-duped.
 The final page's item ID's are stored in `.dup_list`.

 If a scrape yields empty files, they are deleted automatically.

-### Why Use Resumption Tokens for State Storage?
+### Why Use Resumption Tokens as placeholders?
-The Kahoku API (included in repo) exposes `from`, `to`, and `until`-date filtering url params which would at first glance seem to make for a better option, but unfortuantely these are limited to only `date_modified` (as far as I could tell).
+The Kahoku API (included in repo) exposes `from`, `to`, and `until`-date filtering url params which would at first glance seem to make for a better route, but unfortuantely these are limited to only `date_modified`, as opposed to date_uploaded, which the resumption token provides incidentally.

 ### Images
-Asahi files contain both a higher resolution image and thumbnail image.
+Items contain both a higher resolution image and thumbnail image.
 Following Asahi precedent, the higher resolution image is downloaded for manual upload to S3 and the `uri` is linked to that future location on S3 by its ID.
 As with Asahi, this could be automated easily.

 ### Misc.
 Quirks
 - The same `title` attribute is often found for many items.
-I found the `abstract` attribute to be more unique, though often just an empty string.
+I found the `abstract` attribute to be more unique, though it is often just an empty string.
 Thus, I default to that attribute and use `title` as a backup.

-- Both the `attribution_uri` and `uri` are populated using the same source field: `Resource/screen/Image/@rdf:about` in instances where no other uri existed.
-This is a precedent I am following blindly, as I'm unsure of its origin.
+- Both the `attribution_uri` and `uri` are populated using the same source field: `Resource/screen/Image/@rdf:about`, in instances where no other uri existed.
+This is another Asahi precedent I am following blindly.

 - Both `layer_type` and `media_type` follow a similar precedent and should probably be overwritten.